Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO: Methodology

-While alternative machine learning methods such as Elastic Net or PCA can handle high-dimensional data, they either obscure individual factor interpretation or fail to provide reliable causal inference \autocite{lettau2020factors, gu2020empirical}.
+Compared to single-step LASSO, DS-LASSO effectively addresses three challenges: high dimensionality, factor redundancy, and OVB.
+Its two-stage approach maximizes the probability of retaining relevant confounders regardless of their correlation patterns with the test factors.
+This also provides strong theoretical guarantees: under sparsity conditions, the estimator is consistent, asymptotically unbiased, and allows valid inference.
+While alternative machine learning methods such as Elastic Net or PCA can handle high-dimensional data, they either obscure individual factor interpretation or fail to provide reliable causal inference \citep{lettau2020factors, gu2020empirical}.
 PCA aggregates variables into latent components, weakening the explanatory power of individual factors.
 Forward stepwise or single-equation LASSO may miss weak confounders entirely.
 DS-LASSO, by contrast, balances interpretability, robust factor selection, and valid inference, making it the preferred method for evaluating factor contributions in high-dimensional asset pricing contexts.